charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 System abstractions usage contradictions
 	Semantic checkings is made by the compiler, to ensure that system abstractions(like "File", "Socket") are only used by simu_real_world_obj classes(or "abstraction" classes), except for the case of @Forced_pract_code marked classes.

+* Sub-role inheritance check rules:

+For the compiler checking of the sub-role inheritance consistency, the rules are evident and intuitive. @Human_expert, @Expert_component, @Design_role are considered as equivalent, as well as @Human_expert_static and @Expert_component_static are equivalent.
+But @Static are not the same as the other static roles.
+If a class has only a static role, it can not inherit from a non-static role, and vice versa, except if the class has two abstraction roles. @Machine_tool and Graph_interf are compatible, for inheritance.
+The sub-role compatibilies are especially made in case of different programmers for the classes.

+In clprolf, we have to write a role for each class, even if we inherit from another.
+For the sub-roles, indicating it, when existing, is recommended to not forget the future inheritance check problems.

 * Ignoring inheritance checking
 These checks can be ignored, by using "@Forced_inh" and "@Forced_int_inh" keywords, on the class or the interface, or directly before the name of the inherited class or interface. @Forced_inh means "forced inheritance", and is for class inheritance. "@Forced_int_inh", is for interface inheritance(included interface to interface inheritance).
 So all the existing java code can be used and accepted, and we can program as we want to do it.
 Applied to a class or interface, these keywords concerns all the inherited types of the concerned class or interface.
 In the C# and PHP8 frameworks, there are only "forced" attributes upon the class or the interface, because of C# and PHP8 attributes limitations.